 Note: This blog post is from 2007.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Jared Rypka-Hauer today wrote of a hassle he's experiencing with Comcast Digital Voice (their phone over cable service), and he asked if others had thoughts.
+And I may revise the content as necessary.Jared Rypka-Hauer today wrote of a hassle he's experiencing with Comcast Digital Voice (their phone over cable service), and he asked if others had thoughts.
 I may well have an answer for him, or perhaps for others even with other similar phone-over-cable service providers.
 My wife and I were also suffering with it recently, until a rep found and fixed our problem--a hardware problem.
 Almost classic, from a geek perspective. :-) Perhaps you too may have it.

 Did you previously have another phone over cable service before, like Comcast's "Digital Phone"?